Chapter 19. Editions and Licensing

 The file must be licensed by the author/editor for inclusion in the sponsoring anthology.

-The file must have the
+The file must have a value of published on the

-of published.The file must be listed in the edition page (e.g., emdMV_edition.xml).
+element.The file must be listed in the edition page (e.g., emdMV_edition.xml).

 Given that anthologies are published via the